sharpsensoruser/sharp-sensor-demos/FSTOF2002C0U/README.md

 The [demo source code](https://github.com/sharpsensoruser/sharp-sensor-demos/blob/master/FSTOF2002C0U/foxconn_fstof2002c0u_demo.ino) shows how to request a distance measurement by sending the **0x81** command code to the TOF module, process the returned data from the module, and then display the distance in millimetre units on the Serial Monitor.

+_This Arduino code should also work for the Foxconn FSTOF2003C0U (short ranging) TOF module since it has the same UART interface and specification._

 ![Arduino circuit photo](https://github.com/sharpsensoruser/sharp-sensor-demos/blob/master/images/foxconn_fstof2002c0u_circuitphoto.png)

 ### Example Serial Monitor Output